 Who Can Participate?

-Pregnant moms and/or expecting dads residing in Bullitt County, KY can participate.
+Pregnant moms and/or expecting dads and families with babies under 3 months old, who reside in Bullitt County, KY can participate.
 If a family adopts a baby before baby is 3 months old, they can participate.

 When do HAND Services Begin?